bpesquet/decisionpy/README.md

 # decisionpy

-Implementations of various decision-making models in Python
+Implementations of various decision-making models in Python.